 The idea is to start slow if you’re a beginner.
 Look for smaller projects if you are doubtful.
 This is important even if you have a lot of money at your disposal.
 Understand how the business works before you go big.

 If you are willing to invest in a big project then consider seeking professional help.
-It may be a good idea to invest through real estate funds as well.
-Some brokers offer discounts and special deals for users who invest a big amount of money, hence it may be a good idea to shop around.
+As a beginner, it may be a good idea to invest in real estate through real estate funds and REITs.

 Can I Lose My Money?

 You can if you are not careful.
-Real estate is a gamble.
 You expect the prices to go up but that may not always happen.
 Prices may go down due to a variety of reasons including changing market conditions, political changes, etc.

 These are the factors that you cannot control, hence you cannot always predict where the market will be.
-However, the good thing about the market is the fact that it always bounces back.
+However, the good thing about real estate is the fact that it always bounces back.